Frequently Asked Questions

 Can my employer or district pay directly?

 Yes.
 Employers or districts may pay directly.
-Contact the KI team at ki@nata.org to request an invoice or set up payment.
+Contact the Education team at education@nata.org to request an invoice or set up payment.

 If I can’t attend Convention, can the registration value be deferred?